Morton Kesten Universal Design Competition

 2. Design Description (250-500 words)

 Describe the design created and the degree to which the design efficiently facilitates or augments the users’ ability and experience through the innovative, resourceful, and appropriate application of universal design features.
-Please identify universal design principals utilized.
+Please indicate which universal design definition you selected (Center for Universal Design or IDeA Center) and identify the universal design principals or goals utilized.

 3. Visual Presentation